AcecomFCUNI/harper-backend/readme.md

           }
           ```

+  3. Careers: `/api/careers`, it has a get and a post method.
+The get method is just decorative.
+The post method has three different functionalities, according to what payload you send, here are some examples:

+      1. To store a new career in the database:
+          ```json
+          {
+            "args": {
+              "type": "store",
+              "data": {
+                "code": "N1",
+                "name": "Física"
+              }
+            }
+          }
+          ```

+      2. To get all the careers from the database:
+          ```json
+          {
+            "args": {
+              "type": "getAll",
+              "data": null
+            }
+          }
+          ```

+      3. To get one career from the database:
+          ```json
+          {
+            "args": {
+              "type": "getOne",
+              "data": {
+                "code": "N1"
+              }
+            }
+          }
+          ```

-  5. DataArea: `/api/dataMembers`, it has a get and a post method.
+  4. Members: `/api/members`, it has a get and a post method.
 The get method is just decorative.
 The post method has five different functionalities, according to what payload you send, here are some examples:

       1. To store a new member:
           ```json